bandama-framework/bandama-framework/README.md

 ## Usage

-Create an index.php file with the following contents:
+There is an index.php file in root directory with the following contents:

 ```php
 <?php